• Skip to main content

 • Peanut oil: If you don't have peanut oil on hand, you can use avocado or olive oil.

 • Spice: I use a blend of beef bouillon powder, cayenne pepper, suya spice, ginger powder, black pepper, and salt.
-The suya spice gives it a nutty and spicy flavor you will fall in love with!
+The suya spice is most important because that's going to be what gives it that famous nutty flavor with a kick to it.

 • Vegetables: Onions add tons of flavor to the meat.